artemisak/artemisak/README.md

 ## Current Projects
 ### Real Time eXplainable Belife-Desire-Intention Multi-Agent System
  - [RTX-BDI-MAX (with ITMO University)](https://github.com/artemisak/RTX-BDI-MAS-Simulator)

+### Development of probiotics for patients with gestational diabetes
  - [Analyzing the influence of the microbiome on glycemic response (with Almazov National Medical Center)](https://github.com/artemisak/MicrobesAndGlucouseAnalysis)